samishbedi/Active-Learning-Classification-of-Sentiment-Polarity-of-Movie-reviews/README.md

 To run the model:
 ----------------------------------------------
 1. Open terminal
-2. Install ntlk,matplotlibnumpy, if not installed already using: sudo pip install -U nltk
+2. Install ntlk,matplotlib, numpy if not installed already using: sudo pip install -U nltk
 3. run the command:
 	python run.py